How to Install Sysdig on Ubuntu 26.04, 24.04 and 22.04

 Use Sysdig on Ubuntu

 Sysdig can summarize live events through built-in chisels or show raw syscall-level activity with filters.
-The examples below cover the commands most readers need first.
+Start with the commands most readers need first.

 Launch csysdig on Ubuntu